lionheart/python-harvest/README.md

 }
 ```

-For information on how to get intial tokens see: https://github.com/harvesthq/api/blob/master/Authentication/OAuth%202.0.md
+For information on how to get initial tokens see: https://github.com/harvesthq/api/blob/master/Authentication/OAuth%202.0.md

 ```python
 import harvest